JeremyMColegrove/js-parse-xml/readme.md

 // alternatively if you have a large file you want to read in using streams, you can pass it as an option to parseFile like so
-// NOTE: streaming files is only available with asynchronous parseFile function await parser.parseFile('absolute file name', {stream:true})
+// NOTE: streaming files is only available with asynchronous parseFile function await parser.parseFile('file name', {stream:true})
 ```

+## **Performance**

+Mac M1 Air: ~21 MB/s

+This XML parser is about 98% as fast as the popular fast-xml-parser, but at 20% of the library size.

+Unlike most other parsers, js-parse-xml does not use any external data structures to keep track of data while parsing.
+It constructs the final result as it is parsing.
+Not only that, but it can stream files, so the only limit to the size of files you can parse is the size of the final result object.

 ## **Output**
-Attributes inside of the tags are ignored for now in the json object.
-The purpose is to extract content out from the XML.
-XML attributes are used to extract content, most notability the xml:space attribute.
+XML attributes are used to format the final content, most notability the xml:space attribute.
 This parser also supports CDATA.
+It removes the namespaces from the tag names.

 Input XML:
 ```